RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 May she purchase property from the estate she represents?
 Double Danger.
 With these kind of transactions, the Model Rules step in and say, essentially:
-It's impossible for a lawyer to get a great deal from his client, because the terms must be "fair and reasonable," disclosed, and the client's informed consent must be obtained, all in a writing.
+Let's make it impossible for a lawyer to get a great deal from his client.
+Instead any business transactions between lawyer and client must be "fair and reasonable," disclosed, and the client's informed consent must be obtained, all in a writing.

 #### Informed Consent